AlaBouali/bane/README.md

 this is dedicated to my mentor: Zachary Barker ( https://www.facebook.com/zachary.barker.5439 ), he was my leader and teacher through my journey in hacking world and groups, we have been through a lot together and were there in many operations when i was an active member in blackhat community but now he is dead in a hit-and-run :( . he was one of my true cyber bros:

--S0u1 ( https://www.facebook.com/S0u1.HLoTW ) : programmer and blackhat
+-S0u1 ( https://www.facebook.com/S0u1.HLoTW ) : programmer and blackhat.
--Vince ( https://www.facebook.com/vincelinux ) : Linux and hardware expert, social engeneering and programmer
+-Vince ( https://www.facebook.com/vincelinux ) : Linux and hardware expert, social engeneering and programmer.
--Zachary Barker (lulz zombie) : teams leader, anarkist, ops organizer, progammer, cyber security expert and blackhat
+-Zachary Barker (lulz zombie) : teams leader, anarkist, ops organizer, progammer, cyber security expert and blackhat.

 in the honor of all my bros and the memory of my bro zach im sharing all my personal hacking tools with public for the first time. plz use it wisely :)